By Marisela Treviño Orta

-An internationally devised production exploring anti-exclusionary performance development and presentation, as well as integrated Access Design.
+An internationally devised production exploring anti-exclusionary performance development and presentation.

 Through an intersectional and inclusive creative process devised by artist ensembles in four countries, Medusa will deconstruct the legacy of mythology, and our industry's historical precedent for the oppression, objectification, and exclusion of those whose identities fall outside of the majority, with specific focus on gender expression and ability.